 The following table details the hypotheses the study will test and how each will be measured.
 See Annex 2 for hypotheses focused on customer wellbeing that all studies will consistently test.
-Treatment sites are defined as sites where appliances are offered; control sites are defined as sites where no appliances are offered.
+Treatment sites are defined as sites where tariffs have been subsidized; control sites are defined as sites where tariffs have not been subsidized.